Garda-B/notifications/README.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - Notifications Page Solution

 This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).